HelenELee/slainte/README.md

 When you are finished, click "Logout" to logout.

-To try out our working application please click the link below:
+To try out the working application please click the link below:
 [Slainte](https://guarded-everglades-34887.herokuapp.com/)

   ## License